ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/troubleshooting.md

 ### Player Configuration
 - See [Media Players Guide](media-players.md) for all player setup steps.
-- For VLC, MPV, MPC-HC/BE, PotPlayer: follow the exact configuration steps.
+- For VLC, MPV, MPC-HC/BE, etc: follow the exact configuration steps.

 ### Tray/App Issues
 - Tray icon missing: check hidden icons or restart app.
+- For Windows, see [Win Guide](windows-guide.md) for common errors
 - For Linux, see [Linux Guide](linux-guide.md) for tray troubleshooting.
 - For Mac, see [Mac Guide](mac-guide.md) for permissions and tray info.